Learn something new every day

 There are several different versions of the exercise, compromising of 8-15 yoga poses called asanas.
 Most feature twelve steps, but different practices have some variations.
 However, the basic steps in all versions are similar to one another and are as follows:

 1. Begin with feet together and hands palm-to-palm over your heart.

-2. Take a deep breath in and lift your arms over your head, bending backwards slightly.
+2. Take a deep breath in and lift your arms over your head, bending backward slightly.

 3. Exhale as you bend all the way forward, resting your hands on your feet or the floor.

-4. Place your hands on the floor, bending your knees if necessary, and step backwards with one foot into a deep lunge.
+4. Place your hands on the floor, bending your knees if necessary, and step backward with one foot into a deep lunge.
 Lift your head up.

 5. Exhale as you bring the other foot back, lifting your hips up toward the sky and straightening arms and legs so your body forms an upside-down V.

 6. Lower your body until you are at the top of a pushup, then continue lowering until your knees, chest and forehead all rest on the ground.

 7. As you inhale, arch your back as you straighten your arms.